 Good Hotel Guide Review

-Approach this 18th-century mansion, exulting in 500 acres of parkland and gardens, down a mile-long avenue of lime and beech trees: what awaits is ‘very grand and lovely’.
+Down a mile-long avenue of lime and beech trees, this ‘very grand and lovely’ 18th-century mansion exults in 500 acres of parkland and gardens.
 There are an arboretum and a rose garden to wander through; trails to explore, on horseback if desired; cookery classes for all tastes.
 In a walled garden, the award-winning spa has swimming pools and treatments galore.
-Young visitors aren’t neglected: they have sports and pony rides, indoor and outdoor play areas.
+Young visitors aren’t neglected: they have sports and pony rides, plus indoor and outdoor play areas.
 At mealtimes, choose between chef Hywel Jones’s Michelin-starred fine dining restaurant and the informal modern brasserie.
-Then rest up for another day, in one of the elegant bedrooms – they range in size from snug to spacious.
+Wind down, afterward, in one of the elegant, classically decorated bedrooms – each is supplied with fluffy robes and slippers.

-drawing room, library, restaurant, brasserie, in-room TV, civil wedding licence, spa, indoor pools, outdoor hydrotherapy and saltwater plunge pools, terrace, tennis, croquet, football pitch, equestrian centre, 5-acre grounds within 500 acres of parkland.
+drawing room, library, restaurant, brasserie, in-room TV, civil wedding licence, spa, indoor pools, outdoor hydrotherapy and saltwater plunge pools, terrace, tennis, croquet, football pitch, equestrian centre, 5-acre grounds within 500 acres, electric car charging point.

 in public areas.